AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 had in the previous version.
 (Note that we're using the :ada:`To_Big_Integer` function to convert from :ada:`Integer` to :ada:`Big_Integer`: we discuss these conversions next.)

+Note that there is a limit to the upper bounds for big integers.
+However, this limit isn't dependent on the hardware types |mdash| as it's the case for normal numeric types |mdash|, but rather compiler specific.
+In other words, the compiler can decide how much memory it wants to use to represent big integers.

 Conversions